Alcohol and Fatty Liver Disease: Why You Should Stop NOW

 Remember: I’ve been diagnosed in late 2014 and I have reversed it since.
 So it’s definitely doable – I’m not the only one who managed to!

-And the biggest surprise for me was that it wasn’t that difficult to achieve, although I had some tough moments along the way.
+The biggest surprise for me was that it wasn’t that difficult to achieve, although I had some tough moments along the way.
 The best part is that the longer you do it, the easier it is for you to stop wanting to take a sip.

 Some of my friends had trouble understanding that I will never EVER drink alcohol because of my fatty liver (even after reversing it) and they still try to convince me to drink “at least one beer” as it “won’t do any harm”.
+You will have these people in your life as well.

 It was difficult for me to accept what I’m about to say, but it is true: those are not real friends.
 Real friends are supportive and help you get past the most difficult moments in your life, not make it more difficult.

 And since alcohol is known to be bad for one’s health – and even for a healthy person – there’s no reason for real friends to encourage you to drink!
-So for the sake of your well being, stay away from such people if they exist in your life!
+So for the sake of your well-being, stay away from such people if they exist in your life!

-And you will still have fun when going out, you will still have a social life and you won’t feel miserable at all.
+And you will still have fun when going out, you will still have a social life, and you won’t feel miserable at all.

-Quite the contrary: I was extremely surprised to find out how good it feels to spend an entire night out with friends and wake up the next morning with no headaches, no hangover and be able to stick to my healthy, fatty liver friendly diet.
+Quite the contrary: I was extremely surprised to find out how good it feels to spend an entire night out with friends and wake up the next morning with no headaches, no hangover and be able to stick to my healthy, fatty liver-friendly diet.

 Can’t you drink alcohol in moderation if you have a fatty liver disease?